cjekel/cjekel.github.io/_posts/2019-03-12-detect-number-of-line-segments-in-pwlf.md

 # Conclusion

 A couple alternative strategies are presented to find the number of line segments instead of running an expensive three-layer optimization.
 If you do not have much noise in your data, you can try to perform a least squares fit where the breakpoints occur at the data points.
 Alternatively, if you have noise in your data you can use something like the Elastic Net regularizer to perform the fit.
-(I have a [paper](({{ "/" | relative_url  }}assets/papers/lofAIAA_rev04.pdf)) on approximating the noise in 1D data.)
+(I have a [paper]({{ "/" | relative_url  }}assets/papers/lofAIAA_rev04.pdf) on approximating the noise in 1D data.)
 After the fits are performed, you can analyze the model parameters (or slopes) to identify unique line segments in your model.
-A small <span>\\(\beta} \\)</span> parameter implies that the breakpoint is not active.
+A small <span>\\(\beta \\)</span> parameter implies that the breakpoint is not active.